pytask-dev/pytask/docs/reference_guides/command_line_interface.rst

 The command line interface
 ==========================

-Here is the command line interface of pytask.
+This section documents the command line interface of pytask.

 .. click:: _pytask.cli:cli
     :show-nested: